This study focuses on strategies for phasing out direct use of fossil fuels (natural gas, fuel oil, and propane) in buildings in New York.

 - Geothermal and cold climate (air-to-air) heat pumps provide air conditioning much more efficiently than conventional central air-conditioning systems.
 As a direct result heat pumps reduce peak loads on the grid and decrease the need to invest in additional peaking generation.
 Peak load reduction also reduces transmission congestion and the costs associated with it.

-- Investment in efficient equipment in effect substitutes an upfront cost for continued high energy costs.
+- Investment in efficient equipment substitutes an upfront cost for continued high energy costs.
 This can be very beneficial for low-income households, since high energy burdens are part of a complex of economic, health, and housing issues that contribute to serious and all-too-often devastating problems like ill-health and homelessness.

 - The use of fuel oil and propane in home heating is common in New York.
 These are relatively expensive fuels; there is no reason to delay their conversion to efficient electric systems.